WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 [/tip]

-### Bulleted description list
+### Description lists that use run-in headings

-Use a bulleted description list for listing down items with their descriptions, definitions, or explanations where space is limited.
+Use a bulleted description list with run-in headings for listing down items with their descriptions, definitions, or explanations where space is limited.

 **Example**